Titles and Roles

 - Winship Cancer Institute of Emory University

-Lana K. Uhrig, PhD, MBA, RN is vice president of cancer nursing at Winship Cancer Institute of Emory University.
+Lana K. Uhrig, PhD, MBA, RN is chief nursing officer and vice president of cancer nursing at Winship Cancer Institute of Emory University.
 Dr. Uhrig leads the ambulatory oncology nursing teams for Winship across Emory Healthcare and oversees clinical quality, safety, outcomes, education, and oncology nursing research.
 She is responsible for development and oversight of oncology nursing practice guidelines for Emory Healthcare to enhance the continuum of care.

 Dr. Uhrig served as oncology service line director at Adena Health System.
 She previously managed clinical trials and clinic and infusion operations at The Ohio State University where she earned her masters and doctorate degrees.
 In addition, she has been an adjunct professor in the College of Health and Public Administration at Franklin University since 2003.
 In 2011, Uhrig co-founded the Hope Clinic of Ross County, Ohio, a non-profit, free medical clinic, where she served as CEO and president.